serdaroquai/practise/README.md

 }
                                               // ends at left + 1 == right
                                               // elements at left and right are not checked yet
+                                              // search space must be at least 3 in size
 ~~~